EranMani/Design-Patterns/Assets/ReadMe.txt

 	* Scriptable object type is an asset
 	* In order to hook up the scriptable object data into a prefab, the scriptable object must sit in a generic script, and that script will be attached as a component to the prefab itself
 	* Scriptable object data script should contain GET property in order for it to be retrieved by other scripts
+* ECS -
+	* Entity - Something that will not appear in the hierarchy but yet can have millions of them in the game scene.
+These entities share their components.
+They all point to the same components It is like a scriptable object behaviour, but with more complex layer The only to find entities is by the components that are attached to them